AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: side effects of function "F" are not modeled in SPARK

+.. index Function with side effect

-This error is issued on a call to a function with side-effects on variables in scope.
-Note that a corresponding error 'function with output global "X" is not allowed in SPARK' will also be issued on function ``F`` if it's marked ``SPARK_Mode`` with value ``On`` (either directly or in a region of code marked as such).
+This error is issued for a call to a function with side effects on non-local variables.
+Note that a corresponding error
+'function with output global "X" is not allowed in SPARK' will also be issued for function ``F`` if it's marked ``SPARK_Mode`` with value ``On`` (either directly or in a region of code marked as such).
 For example, on the following code, calling the function ``Increment_And_Log`` seen previously: